FlexMeasures/flexmeasures/documentation/index.rst

 * Monitoring of incoming measurements
 * Forecasting of expected measurements
-* Scheduling flexibility activations with custom optimization
+* Scheduling flexibility activations with custom optimisation

 For more on FlexMeasures services, read :ref:`services`.